 This review resulted in refined, new and more efficient processes and procedures.
-These changes combined with the commitment of planning officers, planning support staff, Councillors and other sections of the Council has not only enabled a significant improvement in performance but also allowed this to be consistent over the 12 month period.
-Indeed, in 2014/15 Merthyr Tydfil were either the top or second leading performing local planning authority in Wales in terms of determining applications in 8 weeks.
+These changes combined with the commitment of planning officers, planning support staff, Councillors and other sections of the Council has not only enabled a significant improvement in performance but also allowed this to be consistently achieved, resulting in Merthyr Tydfil being the top performing local planning authority in Wales in terms of determining applications in 8 weeks.